pytorch/PiPPy/README.md

 # PiPPy Quickstart

 PiPPy consists of two parts: a _compiler_ and a _runtime_.
-The compiler takes your model code, splits it up, and transforms it into a `Pipe`, which is a wrapper that describes how to execute the model in pipeline paralleism.
+The compiler takes your model code, splits it up, and transforms it into a `Pipe`, which is a wrapper that describes how to execute the model in pipeline parallelism.
 The runtime executes the `Pipe` in parallel, handling things like micro-batch splitting and gradient propagation/syncing.
 We will cover the APIs for these concepts in this section.

 ## Splitting a Model with Pipe